 Firstly, when using a foam roller, it’s okay to roll to a point of “good” pain or slightly uncomfortable, but not “bad” pain.
 Meaning, if you cross over into the realm of “ouch that really hurts”, you are rolling to hard.

 Start slightly away from the targeted area of discomfort/tightness and ease your way into the target area.

-Slow roll: This is not a race to see how fast you can roll your muscle, it's suppose to be “massage-like" helping you break up the collagen and slowly release the knot (trigger point).
+Slow roll.
+This is not a race to see how fast you can roll your muscle.
+The process should be “massage-like”, helping you break down or slowly release the knot (or trigger point(s).

 Pay attention to the size of your foam roller in conjunction to the muscle group your working.
-You will most likely need a larger foam roller for your back then your calves, as an example.
+However, with some manipulation you can make larger rollers work for smaller muscle groups.